-A fairly basic model this set from midland is a good value CB radio if your not looking for anything too fancy but want a CB handheld that is going to get the job done.
+A fairly basic model, this set from midland is a good value CB radio if your not looking for anything too fancy but want a CB handheld that’s going to get the job done.

 The other feature that is missing from this set that is included in some of the more pricy models is access the NOAA (National Oceanic and Atmospheric Administration) weather channels and the 24/7 warning information they provide.